iNeil77/vllm-code-harness/docs/README.md

 Before diving into the tasks, here are some instructions that stand for all the benchmarks:
   * Adapt `max_length_generation` based on your model's context size and task, by default it is 512.
 This value is enough for tasks like HumanEval and MBPP but some tasks such as APPS require a larger value because the prompts are long, you can use the full model's context size.
-  * Adapt the  `batch_size` based on your device memory and `n_samples`, by default it is 1.
-It should be smaller than `n_samples`, but for multiple generations per problem, the larger the batch size the better, since it makes the generation faster.
   * `allow_code_execution` allows the execution of the model-generated (untrusted) code on your machine, please read carefully the displayed warning before calling it (it is off by default).
   * You can adapt the text generation parameter by changing `do_sample`, `top_p` and `temperature` parameters.
   * Some models, such as [InCoder](https://huggingface.co/facebook/incoder-6B), might require adding a prefix before the prompt to give a hint about the language.
 To add the prefix for InCoder to indicate Python language for example, set `prefix` argument to `"<| file ext=.py |>\n"`.